 - Bamboo is naturally anti-bacterial and anti-fungal.
 It possesses an anti-bacterial and bacteriostatic bio-agent called “bamboo kun”.
 This natural antimicrobial agent gives bamboo a natural resistance to pest and fungi infestation.
 The inherent quality of bamboo allows it to grow naturally in the wild without having to treat the bamboo crop with pesticides, fertilizers or chemicals.
 This beneficial quality is retained in the textile form which means all bacteria are killed making the garment more hygienic.

-- Bamboo is extremely breathable – when you look at the magnification of bamboo fiber under a microscope, the fiber cross-section is covered with little micro gaps which gives better moisture absorption and ventilation to the fabric.
+- Bamboo is extremely breathable.
+When you look at the magnification of bamboo fiber under a microscope, the fiber cross-section is covered with little micro gaps.
+These give better moisture absorption and ventilation to the fabric.
 The hollow structure of a bamboo fiber promotes moisture absorption and evaporation making it more breathable than cotton.

 - Bamboo is highly sweat absorbent and pulls moisture away from the skin for evaporation.
 It therefore keeps you dry and let the body breathe naturally.